 One commenter said that they weren’t getting the prompt to authenticate their Adobe Digital Editions.
 This apparently turned out to be because there was already an Adobe Digital Editions folder on the Nook from a failed attempt to authenticate.
 They deleted it, opened ADE, plugged in the Nook again, and it prompted them to authenticate.
 Everything went smoothly from there.

 5. If you’re getting the “User Not Activated” Message

 Try looking at your Nook’s folders via My Computer / Nook and look for the one titled .adobe digital editions (probably has a period in front of it).
 If you don’t see it, click “View” and opt to see hidden files (Google should have answers on this) just in case.
 If it’s there, try deleting it and then do the transfer again.
 Whatever login you set up on your computer’s ADE will be the same one you use on your Nook when it asks for authorization.
 If you haven’t set up a login on your computer yet, do that, then make sure you delete any folders titled .adobe digital editions, then try the transfer again.

 I’m not a representative of Overdrive, Adobe, the Nook, or your library system, so I can’t help with error messages or tell you why a particular book won’t check out or what’s wrong with your Nook.
-But if you have a clarifying question about this tutorial or a suggestion for me to add something to clarify it, please ask in the comments and I’ll do my best!
+I haven’t used mine in years so I’m afraid I’m not accepting comments.